jayanthh71/monopoly/README.md

 # monopoly

-monopoly game created by jayanth for a school project :D
+monopoly game in python using tkinter created by jayanth for a school project :D

 moddified some rules but i dont really care to tell them